oigorholanda/oigorholanda/README.md

 </p>
 <br>

-* 🔭 I’m currently working on [Podlevar](https://github.com/oigorholanda/PodLevar-SPA), a donation platform
+* 🔭 I’m currently working on [Podlevar](https://github.com/oigorholanda/PodLevar-SPA), a donation platform for used items

 * 🌱 Learning **NestJS** and **OOP**